openlookeng/hetu-core/hetu-docs/en/connector/memory.md

   distribute the data uniformly between all the workers.
 - Hetu Metastore must be configured.
 The default settings are included in `etc/hetu-metastore.properties`.
-  Check [Hetu Metastore](../admin/meta-store.md) for more information.
+    - Check [Hetu Metastore](../admin/meta-store.md) for more information.
+- State Store must be configured to enable automatic memory refresh on workers.
+    - Check [State Store](../admin/state-store.md) for more information
+    - Automatic memory refresh will allow Memory Connector to clean unused tables more often resulting in more efficient use of memory.

 Examples
 --------